TammyLeeSeattle/projectadoptdogs/README.md

 - [Acknowledgments](#acknowledgments)

 ## Introduction
 A sad truth is that one in five dogs that enters a shelter will never end up leaving.
+In the United States alone, the ASPCA estimates that 670,000 dogs are euthanized every year.
 Even with the best intentions, most people are unaware that by returning a dog to a shelter adds almost a 50% chance of contributing to a dog not having a chance to be adopted again.
+Because of this, it's extremely important that we get matches right the first time.

-Instead, we hope to provide an opportunity for people interesting in providing a dog a home to select a dog that's right for their life -- not just what is appealing on paper!
+To aid this, we hope to provide an opportunity for people interesting in providing a dog a home to select a dog that's right for their life -- not just what is appealing on paper!

+Our mission is to find the *right* home for every dog in the United States.
+We can do it together!

 ## Features
 Tasked with building a MERN (Mongo, Express, React and Node) application, we decided to make things even harder on ourselves!